aak-301/aak-301/README.md

 <h1 align="center" style="display: inline-block;">Hi 👋, I'm Aakash Shivanshu</h1>

 An enthusiastic fresher with high motivation.
 Currently persuing my B.Tech. in Computer Science and Engineering.
 Eager to learn new tech stacks.
-I am a SDE Intern at [Go Influencer](https://www.goinfluencer.io/).
 And currently working on [Flutter](https://flutter.dev/).
 My other interests aside from Flutter are Full Stack Development (ReactJs for front-end).

 <table>
   <tr>